arommers/Libft/README.md

 - Linked list operations for dynamic data structures
 - Makefile construction
 ---

+### Usage*:

+- Clone the repository:

+  Either use the following command in your terminal: `git clone https://github.com/arommers/libft.git` Or

 ### Reimplemented Libc Functions
 In this section, you will find a set of functions, that are recreations of their standard C library (libc) counterparts.
 These custom functions mirror the behavior of their libc counterparts, following the same prototypes and adhering to the specifications outlined in their respective man pages.
 The only difference is their naming, as they are prefixed with 'ft_' (42, a coy reference to the school system).